 - Offering referral and loyalty programs.

-- Requesting reviews after providing product or service.
+- Requesting reviews after providing a product or service.

 27. Relationship Marketing